 People are often confused about the medical marijuana laws in California.
 It’s often assumed that there are no penalties for possessing cannabis in California because the medical program has existed for so long, but this is not the case.
 In fact, possessing cannabis without a proper license can still carry serious penalties.
 In order to legally possess cannabis in California, you need to be a registered consumer with a signed doctor’s recommendation for medical marijuana.

 These signed doctor’s recommendations are very easy to come by, but a slight problem can arise even for properly registered consumers when confronted by law enforcement.
 If you don’t have your paperwork on you at the time you are caught with cannabis, it’s often very difficult or impossible to prove to police that you are legally in possession.
 Since most people do not carry their doctor’s recommendation around with them, this created a conundrum for police and MMJ consumers alike.

 Enter the California Marijuana Card.
-This is a simple ID card that proves the holder is a registered patient or caregiver with the state.
-This affords legal protection from marijuana-related charges for patients and caregivers who are in compliance with state guidelines.
-Patients and caregivers can both apply for this card from their county health department, but keep in mind that enrollment is completely voluntary.
+This is a simple ID card that proves the holder is a registered consumers or caregiver with the state.
+This affords legal protection from marijuana-related charges for consumes and caregivers who are in compliance with state guidelines.
+Medical consumers and caregivers can both apply for this card from their county health department, but keep in mind that enrollment is completely voluntary.

 California state and local police have been trained to recognize and accept the California Marijuana Card.
 If you ever come in to contact with an officer that will not accept your card, record and report their name and ID number to local authorities.